Base Map - 5 of 14

 Base Map FAQs - 14 Found

-TNM Viewer uses a series of composite base maps to replace older vector maps.
-These new base maps combine layers into single cached tile services with the cartographic richness of multiple data sources.
-As of 2013, the following composite base maps are available:
+The National Map viewer uses a series of composite base maps, which combine layers into tile cache services with the cartographic richness of multiple data sources.
+The following composite base maps are available:

-USGS ImageryOnly - combines imagery from the following sources: Blue Marble from global scales through 1:1.2M; NAIP from 1:1M through 1:18K for the conterminous U.S. and Hawaii; and Landsat from 1:1M to 1:72K for Alaska, Puerto Rico, and Pacific Islands.
+USGS ImageryOnly - combines imagery from the following sources: Blue Marble Next Generation from world scale through 1:1.2M; NAIP from 1:1M through 1:18K for the conterminous U.S. and Hawaii; and Landsat from 1:1M to 1:72K for Alaska, Puerto Rico, and the Pacific Islands.

-USGS ImageryTopo - combines the USGSImageryOnly base map with contours and other vector layers based on cartographic styling used on US Topo products.
+USGS ImageryTopo - combines imagery with Contours and other vector themes (Boundaries, Geographic Names, Hydrography, Structures, and Transportation), based on cartographic styling used on the US Topo product.

-Hydro-NHD - combines naturally occurring and constructed bodies of surface water (lakes, ponds, and reservoirs), paths through which water flows (canals, ditches, streams, and rivers), and related entities such as point features (springs, wells, stream gages, and dams) from the National Hydrography Dataset (NHD).
+Hydro-NHD - combines naturally occurring and constructed bodies of surface water (lakes, ponds, and reservoirs), paths through which water flows (canals, ditches, streams, and rivers), and related entities such as point (or point event) features (springs, wells, stream gages, and dams) from the National Hydrography Dataset (NHD).

-Hill Shade - combines shaded relief derived from the National Elevation Dataset (NED), a seamless dataset of best available raster elevation data for the conterminous U.S., Alaska, Hawaii, and Territorial Islands.
+Hill Shade - consists of shaded relief derived from the National Elevation Dataset (NED), a seamless dataset of raster elevation data for the conterminous United States, Alaska, Hawaii, and U.S. Territorial Islands.

-TNM Blank - combines ocean tints and coastal shorelines to provide an outline of the U.S. as a blank base map for addition of other services.
+TNM Blank - consists of ocean tints and coastal shorelines to provide an outline of the United States as a blank base map for the addition of other services.